Skip to main content

 sed -i "s/max_connections = 100/max_connections = 500/g" /var/lib/pgsql/14/data/postgresql.conf

-4. Restart the PostgreSQL service to apply all changes:
+4. Restart the PostgreSQL service for all changes to take effect:

 Terminal input